Wiznet/azure-iot-kr/docs/IoT_device/Connectivities/Ethernet/wiz-asg-200_user_guide_en.md

 WIZ-ASG-200 is 2-port Ethernet and Wi-Fi Edge module with enhanced IoT security.
 User can take full advantage of Microsoft's powerful security services with Microsoft Azure Sphere on WIZ-ASG-200.

-One of 2-port Ethernet, WIZnet W5500 Hardwired TCP/IP Ethernet chip, is for connecting Lagecy devices and On-premise network system which cannot connect to Azure IoT Cloud.
+One of 2-port Ethernet, WIZnet W5500 Hardwired TCP/IP Ethernet chip, is for connecting Legacy devices and On-premise network system which cannot connect to Azure IoT Cloud.
 Other Ethernet port is for connecting Azure IoT Cloud.
 WIZ-ASG-200 supports Dual Wi-Fi bandwidth as well for Azure IoT Cloud connection.

 ### Features